What to look for in a Financial Advisor

 Financial Advisory Process

-The information your FA will ask may be very personal - financial objectives, employment status, liabilities, assets, existing insurance coverage and your current investment portfolio.
-It is important for you to be as transparent and as truthful as possible for the FNA to be useful.
-However, if you are using a digital advisory service, then the information you need to provide might be less detailed.
+The information requested may be very personal – such as your financial objectives, employment status, liabilities, assets, existing insurance coverage and current investment portfolio.
+It is important for you to be as transparent and truthful for the FNA to be useful.
+However, if you are using a digital advisory service, then the information you need to provide may be less detailed.

-Depending on your FA, he might make certain recommendations on the spot, or take a longer time to get back to you with a more comprehensive solution.
-Before buying any products, you might want to consider the following:
+Depending on your FA, he/she may make immediate recommendations or take a longer time to get back to you with a more comprehensive solution.
+Before you purchase any products, consider the following:

-- Ask questions about the recommendations – why he is recommending the products and whether they address your financial needs
+- Ask questions about the recommendations (why) and if for they address your financial needs.

 - Understand your financial commitments for buying any products – is the commitment sustainable for you in the long term?

-- What is the free-look or cancellation period of the products?
+- What is the free-look or cancellation period?

-- What are the risks of the products – is your capital guaranteed?
+- What are the risks of the products – is your capital or returns guaranteed?

-- You do not have to buy or sign anything on the spot – you can always ask for time to read and study the product information and discuss it with your family before buying.
+- You don’t have to buy or sign anything immediately.
+Take time to review and make comparisons with similar products in the market.
+Discuss with your family before buying.

-Always remember that you should not feel obliged to make any purchase.
-Try not to lose sight of your financial goals and only buy or invest in products that serve your needs.
+Bear in mind that you are not obligated to make any purchases.
+Stay focused on your financial goals and only acquire or invest in products that serve your needs.

 What to do after the meeting

-Congratulations on taking the step towards your financial goals!
-Once you’ve considered the recommendations and bought the products you need, it’d be useful to keep all the information in a folder which you can easily review when you want to.
+Congratulations on taking a step towards achieving your financial goals!
+After taking into account the recommendations and purchasing the necessary products, it’d be useful to store all the information in a folder for future reference.

-Do note that the FNA reflects your financial situation at a certain point of time.
-Your financial advisor should follow up with you at least once a year to review your investments.
-You might also want to review your protection needs when life circumstances change, such as when you get married, becoming a parent or a career change.
+Do note that the FNA reflects your financial situation at a specific point of time.
+Your FA should have regular follow ups with you at least once a year for a portfolio review.
+You may also want to re-examine your protection needs as your life circumstances change - such as marriage, parenthood, a change in career or retirement timeline.

 Remember, managing your finances should be a process, not a one-off solution.
-This is also why choosing a good FA is important – one who will grow and accompany you in your financial journey for the long-term.
+This is also why choosing a good FA is important - one who will provide ongoing support and guidance throughout your financial journey.

 Ready to start?